Salaries and stipends

 We lose 14000 members each year; we have to participate in stewardship programmes; we are thankful for thousands of volunteers; many can’t afford other staff in our parishes; how then can we justify senior salaries that we pay?
 Reform the Church!
 Starting now!

-When the Assembly Council reported back in 2017, only one question was asked about the report and the Convener gave an answer that a dodgy politician would have been proud of, in other words not even answering the question!
-The rest were probably bamboozled by the jargon in the report, it all seems so plausible!
+When the Assembly Council reported back in 2017, many were probably bamboozled by the jargon in the report, it all seems so plausible!
 If the argument is that the GA2017 resoundingly agreed with the (now obsolete) Assembly Council, what does that say about the GA2016 which resoundingly agreed that salaries should be reviewed and capped at more appropriate levels?
-This also throws up the inequity of a Council being able to respond to a motion the following year but the mover of the motion is not there as a Commissioner to respond to the debate!
-So this is my response!
+Time to stand up, set a good principle in the Church and live by it!

 Mon the reformers!!!